-\myparatight{Heavy hitter identification} Normalization is ineffective for heavy hitter identification because normalization does not impact the ranking of the items' estimated frequencies.
-Therefore, we only perform experiments on detecting fake users for heavy hitter identification.
-Moreover, we focus on MGA because RIA and RPA are ineffective even without detecting fake users (see Figures~\ref{fig:hh_synth},~\ref{fig:hh_fire}, and~\ref{fig:hh_census}).
+Normalization is ineffective for heavy hitter identification because normalization does not impact the ranking of the items' estimated frequencies.
+Moreover, the conditional probability based detection is only applicable to one target item.
+Therefore, we perform experiments on detecting fake users for heavy hitter identification.
+Moreover, we focus on MGA because RIA and RPA are ineffective even without detecting fake users (see Figures~\ref{fig:hh_synth}).

-Table \ref{tab:hh_defense} shows the success rates of MGA to the PEM protocol when there is no countermeasure or when detecting fake users is used.
-We vary the number of target items as $r=1,5,10$ and use the default settings for the other parameters.
 We observe that detecting fake users is effective in some scenarios but not in others.
 For instance, when $r=5$, detecting fake users can reduce the success rate of MGA from 1 to 0, as all fake users can be detected.
-However, when $r=1$ or $r=10$, our MGA can still achieve a success rate of 1, highlighting the needs for new defenses against our data poisoning attacks to heavy hitter identification protocols.
+However, when $r=10$, our MGA can still achieve a success rate of 1.